 1. A tax system which is regarded as fair and reasonable contributes to a strong economy and social cohesion.

 2. However, the taxing powers of the State can be wielded severely and it is not sufficient to rely on the goodwill of the State for fairness in tax matters.
 The monetary needs of the State create too great a conflict of interest.

 3. The taxing powers of the State therefore have to be balanced by knowledge, skill, courage and tenacity, which many people cannot deploy in their own defence.

 4. By exercising knowledge, skill, courage and tenacity on behalf of my clients I preserve a fundamental fairness in our society, which still marks out New Zealand as special in the world, and I thereby contribute to the robustness of our country's economy and community.

-5. Each instruction gives me the opportunity to achieve a better outcome in the difficult circumstances my clients face, than they could have achieved without my help.
+5. Each instruction gives me the opportunity to achieve a better outcome in the difficult circumstances my clients face, than they could achieve without my help.

 6. That improves their lives...